DeviesDevelopment/blog/content/posts/2022-10-19_learnings-from-pragmatic-programmer-1.md

 As you implement a new feature, consider the long-term maintainability of your code.
 How easy or difficult would it be to adapt this feature to new requirements in the future?
 Will you need to make changes in multiple files, or can you make the necessary updates in just one file?
 Always think ETC.

 # Broken Window
-The "Broken Window" theory was introduced by James Q. Wilson and George L. Kelling in their article "Broken Windows" fron 1982.
+The "Broken Window" theory was introduced by James Q. Wilson and George L. Kelling in their article "Broken Windows" from 1982.
 They argued that small signs of disorder and neglect in a neighborhood, such as broken windows or graffiti, can lead to more serious crime and social problems.
 The main idea is that if a broken window is left unrepaired, it sends a message that no one cares about the area.